PHF closes deal for streaming hockey for women with ESPN+ - ExBulletin

 PHF closes deal for streaming hockey for women with ESPN+

-NEW YORK (AP) The Premier Hockey Federation has reached an agreement to make ESPN+ the exclusive home for game viewing in this US this season, a major step forward for the women’s hockey league by putting all its games on one platform.
+NEW YORK (AP) The Premier Hockey Federation has reached an agreement to make ESPN+ the exclusive home for watching games in this US this season, a major step forward for the women’s hockey league by putting all its games on one platform.

-The deal includes 60 regular season games for the recently renamed National Women’s Hockey League and the Isobel Cup playoffs.
+The deal includes 60 regular season games for the newly renamed National Womens Hockey League and the Isobel Cup playoffs.
 The season starts on November 6.

+This is a great opportunity for the PHF and especially for our athletes who deserve the exposure that a large network can provide, said PHF Commissioner Tyler Tumminia in a statement released Wednesday.
+Partnering with ESPN+ is an important step in our history as we continue to expand the sport with a platform that will introduce our new era to a wider audience with an improved standard for how our games will be delivered.

+Each of the league’s six teams, the Boston Pride, Buffalo Beauts, Connecticut Whale, Metropolitan Riveters, Toronto Six and Minnesota Whitecaps, play against each opponent four times in the regular season.

 Sources